wozhenaimao/Region-Sentry-Bot/README.md

 ## Usage

 Add the bot to your discord server.
-Now you can use the region commands
+Now you can use the following commands:
 ```bash
 /region :name:
 ```